Storage in XCP-ng

 Shared, thin-provisioned storage.
 Available since XCP-ng 8.2.

-This way of using Ceph requires installing ceph-common
+- This way of using Ceph requires installing

 inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see Additional packages).
 You will also need to be careful about system updates and upgrades.